shannmu/zotero-mcp/README.md

 npx @modelcontextprotocol/inspector uv run zotero-mcp
 ```

-To test the local repository against Claude Desktop, run `echo $PWD/.venv/bin/zotero-mcp` in your shell within this directory, then set the following within your Claude Desktop configuration:
+To test the local repository against Claude Desktop, run `echo $PWD/.venv/bin/zotero-mcp` in your shell within this directory, then set the following within your Claude Desktop configuration
 ```json
 {
   "mcpServers": {